abaynew-guadie/alx-low_level_programming/0x18-dynamic_libraries/README.md

-0x18.
-C - Dynamic libraries
+Without libraries what have we?